SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 9. It is also possible that a handler stops working if a game gets an update that adds big changes like cross-platform play, if you think that is the case report the issue so we can fix it.

-#### Where are my Nucleus Co-op save files located?
+#### 19.- Where are my Nucleus Co-op save files located?

 Some handlers save to the Nucleus Co-op environment folder located in `C:\Users\YourUser\NucleusCoop`, you can access each game save file via the Nucleus Co-op UI too, select a game, click on Game Options and select Open UserProfile Save/Config Path.
 Other handlers just save in the same file path your regular game saves to.

-#### Why is Nucleus Co-op resizing the game instances incorrectly/the instances look stretched?
+#### 20.- Why is Nucleus Co-op resizing the game instances incorrectly/the instances look stretched?

 Try setting your monitor scale to 100% in your monitor/TV resolution settings.
 It is also highly recommended that you add custom resolutions to all your monitors from your AMD/[Nvidia](https://www.nvidia.com/en-us/drivers/custom-resolutions/)/[Intel](https://i.imgur.com/WQcGCK1.png) panel (For example if you are using a monitor resolution of 1920x1080 add custom resolutions like 960x540, 1920x540, 960x1080, ect.) that way most games will be able to see and use those custom resolutions and the spli-screen will not look stretched ([Example](https://i.imgur.com/RI8Qg3n.png)).
 Note that not all games support custom or ultra widescreen resolutions.
 Also try disabling the Nucleus status window in Nucleus UI settings and save.

-#### Why is Nucleus Co-op showing an error message that it can not find a file when launching a handler?
+#### 21.- Why is Nucleus Co-op showing an error message that it can not find a file when launching a handler?

 A lot of handlers edit the game's .ini or .cfg files to force windowed and to adjust the game's resolution to the window size, so make you sure you run your game at least once and change some graphic settings before running it via Nucleus Co-op, that way you make sure the proper config files are getting generated first.
 If you are still getting the error after doing that, select the game in the Nucleus Co-op UI, click on Game Options and select Delete UserProfile Config Path for all players.
 You can also try deleting Nucleus Co-op content folder and add the game again.

-#### Why are my in-game frames per second low/better in one instance than in the others when using Nucleus Co-op?
+#### 22.- Why are my in-game frames per second low/better in one instance than in the others when using Nucleus Co-op?

 Remember that Nucleus Co-op opens multiple instances of a game, so depending on the game this can be quite demanding for your PC, to improve FPS and performance try reducing graphics settings like textures and shadows, limit the FPS or unfocus all the game windows so that they get equal priority and the FPS even out, you can do this by Alt-Tabbing to a different window like the Nucleus app window, the game windows will still remain on top, you can also press the windows key+b in your keyboard to unfocus all the instances.
 Forcing Vsync via your graphics panel could also help.

-#### Why can't I exit Nucleus Co-op or move my cursor to close it?
+#### 23.- Why can't I exit Nucleus Co-op or move my cursor to close it?

 Some handlers that support multiple keyboards and mice lock the main mouse cursor in the corner.
 To unlock it press the END key in your keyboard when you finish playing.
 You can also use CTRL+Q to close Nucleus and all its instances.
 Other Nucleus shortcuts are changeable in the app UI settings.

-#### Nucleus Co-op changed the location of my Documents folder, why?
+#### 24.- Nucleus Co-op changed the location of my Documents folder, why?

 For some games that save in the default Documents folder Nucleus Co-op will edit the path registry key so that each instance can have a different save or config file.
 Properly closing Nucleus, should restore its original value (whatever it was prior to Nucleus).
 If it doesn't (due to the app crashing for example), running the handler again and closing Nucleus/ending your game session properly, using the Nucleus shortcut CTRL+Q or closing the app, will revert the registry back to its original value.
 Just in case, Nucleus will keep an original copy of the registry key in your Nucleus folder > utils > backup > User Shell Folders.reg.
 Double click that file and click yes to add it.
 This will manually restore its original value.
 Worst case, the 'Personal' key [needs to be changed back](https://imgur.com/a/VpmCIbs) to `%USERPROFILE%/Documents` or if using a custom documents folder, whatever the path to that is.
 Use the Windows Registry Editor app to change it back.

 The full registry path that may be effected is, the Personal key: `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders`

-#### My Playstation/generic PC controller isn't working/isn't being detected by Nucleus Co-op, how do I fix it?
+#### 25.- My Playstation/generic PC controller isn't working/has double input/isn't being detected by Nucleus Co-op, how do I fix it?

 Most Nucleus Co-op handlers only detect and work with [XInput](https://en.wikipedia.org/wiki/DirectInput#DirectInput_vs_XInput) controllers.
 Controllers that work best are native XInput gamepads like Xbox 360 and Xbox One controllers for minimum hassle.
 There are a few handlers that also support DirectInput controllers but XInput controllers are generally a lot easier to restrict to a specific game instance than DirectInput controllers.